 A patient who is beyond the age of 60 years at the time of surgery and takes proper care of the replaced knee is most likely to live the rest of living comfortably with an artificial knee.

 Monitoring of the overall health and condition of the replaced knee is important to ensure the proper functioning of the joint.

 Total knee replacement surgeries are usually very successful among people over the age of 60 years.
 People are very likely to return to their almost normal functioning joint following a replacement within a year.

 They can perform most of the activities that they used to with a relatively high level of ease and comfort.

 Proper exercising, staying active, managing a healthy weight and regular health checks are however extremely important.

 The chances of damage are inevitable if not taken care of properly.
 Patients might require pain medications on and off and might need to take antibiotics when undergoing any invasive procedure.

 However, the benefits and the quality of life that a patient gets after a knee replacement are worth these minor adjustments and cautiousness.

 If continuous pain has pushed your daily walking to a back seat, it is time for you to visit an expert.
-Book an appointment today with Dr. Debashish Chanda, an expert orthopedic doctor in Gurgaon.
+Book an appointment today with Dr Debashish Chanda, an expert orthopaedic doctor in Gurgaon.